makiftutuncu/type-variance-lightning-talk/STORY.md

 Just like classes, methods and functions, types can also take parameters in Scala.

-`Option` is an example of a type that takes a type parameter.
+`Option` is an example of this.
 It represents values that can exist or not.
 Think of it as a safer way to deal with null values.
 Here is a not-so-accurate, simpler definition:

 ```scala
 trait Option[A] {